How to Visit Mount Rushmore: A Local’s Guide

 Can I Take My Dog?

 Yes, dogs are allowed near the parking garage and pet exercise area (only) on a leash.
-However, dogs are not permitted in the remaining public areas of the Memorial.
+However, dogs are not permitted in the remaining public areas of the memorial.
 There are no kennels available at the facility.
 Service dogs are, of course, permitted in all areas.

 Where to Stay Near Mount Rushmore